 We are learning a lot lately about the negative effects of too much social media usage on our mental health, our ability to connect with each other meaningfully, and even the way digital engagement changes our brain chemistry.
 Too much social media can even lead to increased anxiety, isolation, and decreased productivity.

 Many people are choosing to limit their screen time to avoid burnout.
 But, what about people whose jobs require them to be online all day, every day, such as social media managers?
-Having come from digital healthcare, I know personally how stressful it can be for customer experience professionals to manage social media.
+Having come from digital healthcare, I know personally how stressful it can be for customer experience professionals doing social media management.
 Even on the best days, these managers are exposed to abusive remarks, angry patients, and often inappropriate messages or photos.
 Most consumers don’t think twice about the person behind the brand account they’re bombing with toxic tweets.

 Social Media Teams Manage High-Stakes Conversations